ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ```r
   validate(need(all(!is.na(replaced$eel_qal_id.xls)), "All values with true in keep_new_value column should have a value in eel_qal_id \n"))
 ```
+### Inserting new rows

+Same trick, use of a temp table with sqldf, and DBI to catch errors.

 ## Data corrections tab